 Having studied environmental science in college, Burris isn’t sure we can do anything about environmental degradation as a human species.
 Nevertheless, “we need to be aware of the changes happening on earth today without living in a state of constant anxiety.”

-Also the final to cause me to stop was abstract artist and textile aficionado Ingrid Ching.
-While employing a magical mix of acrylic, pigment powder and ink.
-She mixes them altogether to generate the magic of perception and memory.
-Neo-impressionistic color grids whose individual squares are appropriated to an individual spoke of the memory fractal.
-Ching’s fascination with memory as it pertains to the ever fading and pixelating photograph informs her art.
+The final to cause me to stop was abstract artist and textile aficionado Ingrid Ching.
+Employing a magical mix of acrylic, pigment powder and ink, she mixes them altogether to generate the magic of perception and memory.
+Neo-impressionistic color grids whose individual squares are appropriated to an individual spoke of the memory fractal, Ching’s fascination with memory as it pertains to the ever fading and pixelating photograph informs her art.
 “My work is about taking everyday, ordinary moments and make them pretty, and so I paint from a certain memory that I recall.
 I twist the colors and the shapes, and when I’m done painting, I revisit it later and see many different things.”
 A fractal of infinite possibilities, her work turns diamonds or fractals on the upside.
 It injects them with mathematical precision, while emphasizing the minutest segments and their textured outpour.

 “Before I paint I create a lot of layer to smooth it out; ink enters from each angle to create individual lines of paint strokes, and I give the paint a haircut at the end.”

 All in all, Superfine! exhibited fractals so readily.
 I knew not where to stop nor where to begin.
-Hence, left to intuition and eye-lid impulses, stars connected into constellations worthy of art collectors’ glances, investments and lifelong stares.
+Left to intuition and eye-lid impulses, stars connected into constellations worthy of art collectors’ glances, investments and lifelong stares.

 Art Review and photos by: Farrah Sarafa